BenGorUser/UserBundle/docs/multiple_users.md

             firewall:
                 name: main
 ```
-And for example if you execute the `php app/console debug:container | grep bengor.user.application.service.log_in`
+And for example if you execute the `bin/console debug:container | grep bengor.user.application.service.log_in`
 you'll see the following:
 ```bash
 bengor.user.application.service.log_in_user              BenGor\User\Application\Service\LogOutUserService